Daily Energy Budget

 - Deviation: used minus allowed so far (positive means over plan).

-- Confidence: backtested forecast-skill score — how regular the home's hourly usage is, and how well it follows shifted budget plans when controlled load exists.
+- Budget confidence: backtested forecast-skill score - how regular the home's hourly usage is, and how well it follows shifted budget plans when managed load exists.

-- Price shaping: shows whether price shaping is active.
+- Use cheaper hours: shows whether price-aware shaping is active.

-- Plan frozen: appears while budget-controlled load is over plan; exempt devices can leave reporting over plan without freezing the daily plan.
+- Plan frozen: appears while budget-managed load is over plan; exempt devices can leave reporting over plan without freezing the daily plan.

 Buckets and DST